nahomjc/Netflix-clone/README.md

 ## Features

 * 📺 Streamline access to movies
-* 🔍 Use Azure AI to search through movie lists.
+* 🔍 Search through movie lists.
 * 🌐 Built with Next.js for a smooth, fast experience.
 * ✨ Style with Tailwind CSS and Shadcn UI.